Cork St Patrick’s Festival Market

 I took a few shots of this scene but I like this one because the famous tower of St. Anne’s Church, or Shandon Bells as it’s more commonly known is visible in the top right.
 Nobody could mistake it for anywhere but Cork.
 That Barry’s Tea sign is a pretty big give away too of course!

-6 replies on “Cork St Patrick’s Festival Market”
+6 responses to “Cork St Patrick’s Festival Market”

 I love it!
 I am so impressed with (and motivated by) your street photography.